+ENOTRECOVERABLE

-ENOTRECOVERABLE.
-If the owner who acquired the lock with EOWNERDEAD dies, the next owner will that has been left irrecoverable by the mutex's last owner, who died while holding the lock.
+The mutex trying to be acquired is protecting the state that has been left irrecoverable by the mutex's last owner, who died while holding the lock.
 The mutex has not been acquired.
 This condition can occur when the lock was previously acquired with EOWNERDEAD, and the owner was not able to clean up the state and unlocked the mutex without making the mutex consistent.